Part 3

 ghasecret

-Read their here more on GitHub secrets.
+Read here more on GitHub secrets.

 The GKE_SA_KEY is a service account key that is required to access the Google Cloud services - read the guide for it here.
 You will need to create a new service account and fetch its key.